Robbie Grossman Player Props: Rangers vs. Padres

-Robbie Grossman -- hitting .179 with three doubles, a triple, three walks and an RBI in his past 10 games -- will be in action for the Texas Rangers against the San Diego Padres, with Yu Darvish on the hill, on July 29 at 8:40 PM ET.
+Robbie Grossman -- 0-for-3 in his last game -- will be in action for the Texas Rangers versus the San Diego Padres, with Blake Snell on the hill, on July 30 at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Padres.
+He had a hitless showing in his most recent game (0-for-3) against the Padres.

 Robbie Grossman Game Info & Props vs. the Padres